 - Including some probiotics in our diet, such as yogurt, hard cheese, and sauerkraut.

-The good news is that regular exercise, eating a good bulking diet, and getting plenty of sleep all have positive effects on our health and immune systems.
+The good news is that regular exercise, eating a good bulking diet, and getting plenty of sleep all have positive effects on both our general health and immune systems.
 We’re already on the right track.

 Sign up for our 5-part bulking mini-course that covers everything you need to know about:

 - Hardgainer genetics and how to make the most of them